mmoayyed/mmoayyed.github.io/_posts/2024-07-01-cas71x-message-of-the-day.md

 }
 ```

-All that remains is to modify our fragment from earlier and let it use the new `` flow variable:
+All that remains is to modify our fragment from earlier and let it use the new `announcementBody` flow variable:
 {% include googlead1.html %}
 ```html
 <div th:fragment="serviceUI"